Not every hero has an Arch-Enemy

 - Jason Voorhees in the original Friday the 13th (1980) was just a dead Red Herring to his mother, the real killer of the film.
 Then, it was decided to bring him back in the sequel.
 By the end of the eighties, Jason had become a pop culture icon.

 - Khan from Star Trek started out as just another Villain of the Week for Kirk to defeat.
 He got to return in The Wrath of Khan as one of the series' most notable villains.
+He even got to show up in Star Trek Into Darkness as one of the main villains.

 - Though the first three John Carter of Mars novels form a loose trilogy, they don't really have a single Big Bad- the closest thing would be the Holy Therns, but they don't show up until the second book, and their leader Matai Shang doesn't put in a personal appearance until the third.
 For the film adaptation, both the Therns in general and Matai Shang in particular are Arc Welded into the first novel's basic plot, with the intention of making him the unquestionable Big Bad of the potential franchise.